-Auditors already had a responsibility to report to the FCA any breaches they found under the PSR or EMRs which are of material significance to the FCA, but there was no separate client money (CASS) style audit required.
+In 2021, this became a requirement with the FCA expecting firms to perform an independent safeguarding audit on an annual basis.
+Interestingly, auditors had already had a responsibility to report to the FCA any breaches they found under the PSR or EMR which were of material significance.
+However, no separate client money (CASS) style audit had been required.

-The FCA uses the term ‘audit’, which is usually reserved for statutory audits, or CASS audits where there is a specific audit framework, but there is no audit standard by the Financial Reporting Council in this instance.
+In this regard the FCA uses the term ‘audit’, which is usually reserved for statutory audits, or CASS audits where there is a specific audit framework.
+Saying that, no audit standard has been issued by the FCA.

 - whether the firm has maintained organisational arrangements adequate to enable it to meet the FCA’s expectations of its compliance with the safeguarding provisions of the EMRs/PSRs (as set out in chapter 10 of our Approach Document), throughout the audit period, and